 Best Practices for Now

 Until the prescribed changes are implemented, if they ever are, there are varied techniques that I've discovered for easily and safely moving and lifting heavy packages.
-These include package walking, tilt and push-up methods, and knee lifting.
+These include package walking, rolling, tilt and push-up methods, and knee lifting.

 Walking a package involves alternately moving each side of a package forward in alignment with one's foot steps.
 This technique allows for moving heavy packages that would ordinarily be very difficult to move.